 - Kebab skewers or popsicle sticks and wood glue

-And here’s how I made a simple DIY cake topper using a wood number.
+And here’s how I made my first birthday cake topper!

 I did two coats, removing the painter’s tape after the first coat, letting it dry, and reapplying to put on the second coat.
 This helps keep the line super crisp.